abhishekamishra/transaction-management/README.md

 This application has the functionality where it will calculate the points earned per each transaction.
 Here I have used Java 17, Springboot, JPA, PostgreSql.

-This application has 3 end-points.
+This application has 2 end-points.
-1. /customer/save-customer : This end-point will add customer details into database.
+1. /customer/save-customers : This end-point will add customer details into database.
-2. /customer/get-details/{id} : This end-point will fetch specific customer details based on customer id.
-3. /customer/calculate-points/{id} : This end-point will calculate the points earned per each transaction for the specific user based on customer id.
+2. /customer/calculate-points/{id} : This end-point will calculate the points earned per each transaction for the specific user based on customer id.

 ---